sadia01/Selenium-Java-Web-Automation-Testing/FlightExpert_Web_Automation/README.md

+# Travel UI Automation Project

-# Introduction
+## Introduction
 This project automates the end-to-end travel UI flow using Selenium WebDriver.
-The code navigates through the flight booking process, selecting source and destination airports, departure date, and number of passengers.
+It simulates the flight booking process by navigating through various UI components, including selecting source and destination airports, choosing departure dates, and managing the number of passengers.

-# Code Explanation
+## Code Explanation

-The code consists of the following steps:
-# Select Source Airport:
+### 1. Select Source Airport
-1. Click on the source airport dropdown
+- **Click on the Source Airport Dropdown:** Opens the dropdown for source airport selection.
-2. Enter "CHI" in the search input field
+- **Enter "CHI" in the Search Input Field:** Types "CHI" to filter the search options.
-3. Wait for the search options to appear
+- **Wait for the Search Options to Appear:** Ensures search options are visible.
-4. Select "Shah Amanat International" airport
+- **Select "Shah Amanat International" Airport:** Chooses the airport from the search results.

-# Select Destination Airport:
+### 2. Select Destination Airport
-1. Click on the destination airport dropdown
+- **Click on the Destination Airport Dropdown:** Opens the dropdown for destination airport selection.
-2. Enter "DHA" in the search input field
+- **Enter "DHA" in the Search Input Field:** Types "DHA" to filter the search options.
-3. Wait for the search options to appear
+- **Wait for the Search Options to Appear:** Ensures search options are visible.
-4. Select "Hazrat Shahjalal International Airport" using Java Stream
+- **Select "Hazrat Shahjalal International Airport" Using Java Stream:** Chooses the destination airport efficiently using Java Stream API.

-# Select Departure Date:
+### 3. Select Departure Date
-1. Wait for the calendar modal to appear
+- **Wait for the Calendar Modal to Appear:** Ensures the calendar modal is visible for date selection.
-2. Select the year "2025" from the dropdown
+- **Select the Year "2025" from the Dropdown:** Chooses the year from the dropdown menu.
-3. Select the month "April" from the dropdown
+- **Select the Month "April" from the Dropdown:** Chooses the month from the dropdown menu.
-4. Click on the date "15"
+- **Click on the Date "15":** Selects the 15th day of the month.

-# Get Return Date Disabled:
+### 4. Get Return Date Disabled
-1. Click on the one-way radio button
+- **Click on the One-Way Radio Button:** Switches to a one-way flight option.
-2. Verify that the return date input field is disabled
+- **Verify that the Return Date Input Field is Disabled:** Ensures that the return date field is disabled when a one-way trip is selected.

-3. Get Number of Passengers:
+### 5. Get Number of Passengers
-4. Click on the search input button
+- **Click on the Search Input Button:** Opens the passenger selection input.
+- **Increment the Passenger Count to 3:** Sets the number of passengers to 3.
-5. Increment the passenger count to 3
+- **Click on the Done Button:** Finalizes the passenger count selection.

-6. Click on the done button
-# Radio-button Selection:
+### 6. Radio-Button Selection
-Click on the third radio button to choose student fare
+- **Click on the Third Radio Button:** Chooses the student fare option.

-# Search for Flights:
+### 7. Search for Flights
-Click on the search button
+- **Click on the Search Button:** Initiates the search for available flights based on the selected parameters.